DHBW-Experts/documents/UseCases/use_case_Authenticate-Email.md

 ## 4.1 Login

-The user has to be logged in to the system.
+The user has tried to register himself.

 # 5 Postconditions